- 1. Name of the medicinal product

 Transfer from other insulin medicinal productsTransferring a patient to another type or brand of insulin should be done under strict medical supervision.
 Changes in strength, brand (manufacturer), type, origin (animal insulin, human insulin or insulin analogue) and/or method of manufacture (recombinant DNA versus animal source insulin) may result in the need for a change in dose.
 Patients transferred to NovoMix 30 from another type of insulin may require an increased number of daily injections or a change in dose from that used with their usual insulin medicinal products.
 If an adjustment is needed, it may occur with the first dose or during the first few weeks or months.

 Injection site reactionsAs with any insulin therapy, injection site reactions may occur and include pain, redness, hives, inflammation, bruising, swelling and itching.
-Continuous rotation of the injection site within a given area may help to reduce or prevent these reactions.
+Continuous rotation of the injection site within a given area reduces the risk of developing these reactions.
 Reactions usually resolve in a few days to a few weeks.
 On rare occasions, injection site reactions may require discontinuation of NovoMix 30.

 PregnancyThere is limited clinical experience with NovoMix 30 in pregnancy.Animal reproduction studies have not revealed any differences between insulin aspart and human insulin regarding embryotoxicity or teratogenicity.In general, intensified blood glucose control and monitoring of pregnant women with diabetes are recommended throughout pregnancy and when contemplating pregnancy.
 Insulin requirements usually fall in the first trimester and increase subsequently during the second and third trimesters.
 After delivery, insulin requirements return rapidly to pre-pregnancy levels.